bowman2001/perplexdoc/content/doc/security/content-security.md

 When a project includes content from unknown sources, we need to worry about content security.
 {.p-first} <!--more-->

 The possibility to extend Markdown with raw HTML{^\*} poses no threat as long as we have full control of the content.
-But as soon as we include external content, we have to consider destructive intentions.
+But as soon as we include external content, we have to consider bad intentions.
 The following suggestions should help to thwart them.

 {{< mnote star=1 up=5 >}}
 Hugo provides the parameter [`unsafe`]({{< relref "markup#24" >}}) for _Goldmark_ to allow this.